Quintus/mlmmj-rbarchive/README.md

 Usage
 -----

-You can choose between using mlmmj-rbarchive as a library or as a commandline program.
+You can choose between using mlmmj-rbarchiver as a library or as a commandline program.

 ### Commandline ###